-Why study the Geosciences?
+Why study the Geosciences and Environmental Sciences?

-What do geoscience majors do?
+What do Geoscience and Environmental Science majors do?

-Life as a Geosciences major is one of the most challenging, fun and rewarding on the MTSU campus.
-Currently, the faculty educates approximately 100 undergraduate majors, making the MTSU Department of Geosciences one of the largest undergraduate programs in the southeastern United States.
+Life as a Geosciences or Environmental Sciences major is one of the most challenging, fun and rewarding on the MTSU campus.
+Currently, the faculty educates approximately 125 undergraduate majors, making the MTSU Department of Geosciences one of the largest undergraduate programs in the southeastern United States.
 However, with a student faculty ratio of approximately 10 to 1, we are able to provide each student with the personal attention necessary to ensure academic success.
 Because our major classes are small, the faculty know each student by name and our majors develop close-knit academic and social relationships.
 In addition to receiving high-quality technology-based classroom and laboratory instruction, students participate in frequent departmental field trips, attend regional and national conferences, and engage in faculty-supervised research.
 Importantly, the faculty considers our students' education to be a year-long endeavor, and therefore encourages majors to participate in summer geoscience field courses, research programs, and pre-professional internships.

-What do Geoscience graduates Do?
+What do Department of Geoscience graduates do?

 MTSU - Dept. of Geosciences

-MTSU PO BOx 9
+MTSU PO Box 9

 Murfreesboro TN 37132